The web page would like to load the following external sources:

 CRC 1573 / SFB 1573: "4f for Future"

 Welcome to the website of the Collaborative Research Centre (CRC) 1573 "4f for Future".
 CRC 1573 is funded by the German Research Foundation (DFG) and has officially been launched on January 1st, 2023, cf. press releases from DFG and KIT.
-It is coordinated by Karlsruhe Institute of Technology (KIT), its partners are the University of Marburg (UMR), LMU Munich (LMU), and the University of Tübingen (UTÜ).
+It is coordinated by Karlsruhe Institute of Technology (KIT), its current partners are the University of Marburg (UMR), Heinrich Heine University Düsseldorf (HHU, since 10/2023), the University of Tübingen (UTÜ) and Johannes Gutenberg University Mainz (JGU, since 08/2024).

 Materials based on rare-earth metals and their compounds are of crucial importance to our modern high-tech society.
 Surprisingly, the molecular chemistry of these elements is poorly developed.
 However, recent progress in this area has shown that this is going to change: In the past years, dynamic developments in the chemistry and physics of molecular rare earth compounds have shifted borders and paradigms that existed for decades.